 Select event types from the drop-down list and set event rules through the two dimensions that are combined using the logical AND operator.
 You can set up to seven event triggers for each policy rule.
 You can also define your event triggers in the Description column or leave the column empty.
 Your defined description of an event trigger is provided in the alert emails if you have Send email selected and events of the type are logged.
 If you have Start screen recording selected, dynamic screen recording automatically starts when certain events occur during an event-only recording.
-Set the time spans for dynamic screen recording:
+You can set the time spans for dynamic screen recording:

-- Screen recording time span after a session event is detected: You can configure how many minutes you want to record the screen after events are detected.
-If you leave the value unspecified, screen recording continues until the recorded sessions end. - Screen recording time span before a session event is detected: You can configure how many seconds of the screen recording you want to keep before events are detected.
+- Screen recording time span after we detect an event: You can configure how many minutes you want to record the screen after events are detected.
+If you leave the value unspecified, screen recording continues until the recorded sessions end. - Screen recording time span before we detect an event: You can configure how many seconds of the screen recording you want to keep before events are detected.
 This feature is available only for virtual desktop sessions.
 The value ranges from 1 to 120.
 Setting the value to any of 1 through 10 makes the value 10 effective.
 If you leave the value unspecified, the feature does not take effect.
-The actual length of the screen recording that Session Recording keeps might be a little longer than your configuration.
+The actual length of the screen recording that Session Recording keeps might be a little longer than your configuration. - If you specify any of the following actions in response to logged events in recorded sessions, you can notify users of the actions by filling the Time interval between a session operation notice and its execution field: